 Written, Edited and Directed by Frank Henenlotter

-A few commercial horror films once considered trash cinema, are now considered great works by great filmmakers.
-Some’70s pictures by George Romero have been canonized.
+A few commercial horror films initially reviled as trash cinema are now considered great works by great filmmakers.
+Some ’70s pictures by George Romero have been canonized.
 The earliest shows by Tobe Hooper and Wes Craven are just short of mainstream acceptance, even if they’re difficult to watch.

-The show is about brothers, but don’t expect The Brothers Karamazov.
-Young Duane Bradley (Lance VanHentenryck) checks into the Hotel Broslin, a Times Square flophouse (into room #7, Val Lewton fans) carrying a mysterious basket.
+The show is about brothers but don’t expect The Brothers Karamazov.
+Carrying a mysterious basket, young Duane Bradley (Lance VanHentenryck) checks into the Hotel Broslin, a Times Square flophouse (into room #7, Val Lewton fans).
 A likable, everyday kind of guy who would not seem to be looking for trouble, Duane nevertheless spends his days tracking down the doctors who performed an operation on him when he was a young boy.
 Duane was born with a vestigially deformed growth on his side that was actually his brother, Belial.
 Nobody realized that the brothers were telepathically linked.
-Several years ago, two doctors and a veteranarian separated Duane from the pulpy white monstrosity Belial.
+Several years ago, two doctors and a veterinarian separated Duane from the pulpy white monstrosity Belial.
 Duane responded by murdering his own father.
-He rescued Belial from the trash heap, and a benign aunt (Ruth Neuman) sheltered the two of them with loving kindness.
+He rescued Belial from the trash heap.
+A benign aunt (Ruth Neuman) sheltered the two of them with loving kindness.

-The acting is of course uneven, but the lead VanHentenryk is good and some of the other actors even better.
-The hotel superintendent (Robert Vogel) and Duane’s prostitute neighbor (Beverly Bonner) actually come off as rounded characters that we care about.
+The acting is of course uneven.
+VanHentenryk is good and some of the other actors even better.
+The hotel superintendent (Robert Vogel) and Duane’s prostitute neighbor (Beverly Bonner) come off as rounded characters that we care about.
 Only the girlfriend Sharon tends toward amateurishness in some scenes.
 How is one supposed to perform when attacked by the creepy Belial?